kizzhang/kizzhang.github.io/index.md

 ---

 <p>
   Hi!
 Welcome to my personal website.
 You can find my contact below.
-I am a Physics Ph.D. candidate at the City University of Hong Kong.
+I am a Physics Ph.D. candidate at City University of Hong Kong.
 </p>

 <p>